guardian/iframe-messenger/README.md

 ## Changelog
+0.2.5
+- Listen for image load events and trigger resize
+- More sensible way for calculating height
+- Removed sending of 'href' for validation

 0.2.4
 - Remove trailing slash from location.href to prevent validation errors
 - Check received postMessage validity to prevent unsolicited responses